 Saul went to Jerusalem to meet with the apostles, but they were afraid of him.
 Then a believer named Barnabas took Saul to the apostles.
 He told them how Saul had preached boldly in Damascus.
-After that, the apostles accepted Saul.
+After that the apostles accepted Saul.

 Some believers who fled from the persecution in Jerusalem went far away to the city of Antioch and preached about Jesus.
-Most of the people in Antioch were not Jews, but for the first time, very many of them also became believers.
+Most of the people in Antioch were not Jews, but for the first time, people who were not Jews became believers.
 Barnabas and Saul went there to teach these new believers more about Jesus and to strengthen the church.
-It was at Antioch that believers in Jesus were first called "Christians."
+It was at Antioch that believers in Jesus were first called 'Christians.'

-One day, the Christians at Antioch were fasting and praying.
+One day, the followers of Jesus at Antioch were fasting and praying.
 The Holy Spirit said to them, "Set apart for me Barnabas and Saul to do the work I have called them to do."
 So the church in Antioch prayed for Barnabas and Saul and placed their hands on them.
 Then they sent them out to preach the good news about Jesus in many other places.
 Barnabas and Saul taught people in different people groups, and many people believed in Jesus.

-A Bible story from: Acts 8:3; 9:1-31; 11:19-26; 13:1-3
+A Bible story from: Acts 8:1-3; 9:1-31; 11:19-26; 13-14